Twin Shaft disaster: Aftermath

 On July 10, 1896, testimony began in a formal investigation ordered by Pennsylvania's Governor Hastings to learn why the disaster happened, whether mining laws had been obeyed, and what might prevent future tragedies.
 Testimony revealed that there had been an audible "squeezing" of the pillars about two weeks prior to the accident — a sure sign that a wall or shaft was about to crumble.
-Edward Hughes defied his boss and left his shift early the night of the disaster because "the crackling grew worse."
+A miner named Edward Hughes defied his boss and left his shift early the night of the disaster because "the crackling grew worse."
 The superintendent ordered extra props put up to provide additional support.
-Apparently, however, these props were not placed strategically and once a section of the wall gave way, the others collapsed like a deck of cards.
+Apparently, however, these props were not placed strategically and once a section of the wall gave way, the others collapsed like a house of cards.
 In total, about 200 acres had caved in.

 The investigating committee suggested that pillars of coal should be left standing for safety and not "robbed" of their coal, especially when two seams are mined at once, and that maps of mine workings and air tunnels be provided to mine inspectors.
 Rescue operations at Twin Shaft were slowed by the absence of such maps.

 The Governor's investigative commission first issued its safety recommendations on September 25, 1896.
 These recommendations would often be ignored in subsequent years.

 The disaster played a major role after 1900 in the stronger unionization of Northeastern Pennsylvania under the leadership of John Mitchell.

 Today a marker stands in the area where the event occurred.